civican/legisinfo/42-1/bills/C-75/bill_text.md

 ### Section 301

-  **(1)** Subsection 737(1) of the Act is replaced by the following:
+Section 737 of the Act is replaced by the following:

 ### Section 737

-      **(1)** Subject to subsection (1.1), an offender who is convicted, or discharged under section 730, of an offence under this Act or the `Controlled Drugs and Substances Act` shall pay a victim surcharge for each offence, in addition to any other punishment imposed on the offender.
+  **(1)** An offender who is convicted, or discharged under section 730, of an offence under this Act, the `Controlled Drugs and Substances Act` or the `Cannabis Act` shall pay a victim surcharge for each offence, in addition to any other punishment imposed on the offender.

+  **(2)** Subject to subsections (2.1) and (3), the amount of the victim surcharge in respect of an offence is

+    30% of any fine that is imposed on the offender for the offence; or

+    if no fine is imposed on the offender for the offence,

+    $100 in the case of an offence punishable by summary conviction, and

+    $200 in the case of an offence punishable by indictment.

-      **(1.1)** The court may order an offender to pay fewer victim surcharges than the number of offences, if it is satisfied that the total amount of the surcharges imposed on the offender for the following types of offences would be disproportionate in the circumstances:
+  **(2.1)** Despite subsection (1), the court may, on application of the offender or on its own motion, order an offender to pay no victim surcharge, or to pay a reduced amount, if it is satisfied that the victim surcharge

-        any offence relating to the offender's failure to appear before a court; and

-        any offence relating to a breach of any conditions of a release imposed on the offender by a peace officer or of any conditions of a court order, if that breach did not cause a victim physical or emotional harm, property damage or economic loss.

-  **(2)** Section 737 of the Act is amended by adding the following after subsection (4):
+    would cause undue hardship to the offender; or

-    **(5)** If an offender establishes to the satisfaction of the court that payment of a victim surcharge under subsection (1) would cause undue hardship to the offender, the court may, on application of the offender, make an order exempting the offender from the payment of the victim surcharge.
+    would not cause undue hardship to the offender but would be disproportionate to the gravity of the offence or the degree of responsibility of the offender.

-    **(6)** For the purposes of subsection (5), **undue hardship** means the offender is unable to pay a victim surcharge on account of the offender's precarious financial circumstances, including because of their unemployment, homelessness, lack of assets or significant financial obligations towards their dependants.
+  **(2.2)** For the purposes of subsection (2.1), **undue hardship** means the offender is unable to pay a victim surcharge on account of the offender's precarious financial circumstances, including because of their unemployment, homelessness, lack of assets or significant financial obligations towards their dependants.

-    **(6.1)** For greater certainty, for the purposes of subsection (6), the imprisonment of the offender alone does not constitute undue hardship.
+  **(2.3)** For greater certainty, for the purposes of subsection (2.2), the imprisonment of the offender alone does not constitute undue hardship.

-    **(6.2)** When the court makes an order under subsection (1.1) or (5), the court shall state its reasons in the record of the proceedings.
+  **(2.4)** When the court makes an order under subsection (2.1), the court shall state its reasons in the record of the proceedings.

-  **(3)** The portion of subsection 737(9) of the Act before paragraph (a) is replaced by the following:
+  **(3)** The court may order an offender to pay a victim surcharge in an amount exceeding that set out in subsection (2) if the court considers it appropriate in the circumstances and is satisfied that the offender is able to pay the higher amount.

+  **(4)** The victim surcharge imposed in respect of an offence is payable within the time established by the lieutenant governor in council of the province in which the surcharge is imposed.
+If no time has been so established, the surcharge is payable within a reasonable time after its imposition.

+  **(5)** A victim surcharge shall be applied for the purposes of providing such assistance to victims of offences as the lieutenant governor in council of the province in which the surcharge is imposed may direct from time to time.

+  **(6)** The court shall cause to be given to the offender a written notice setting out

+    the amount of the victim surcharge;

+    the manner in which the victim surcharge is to be paid;

+    the time by which the victim surcharge must be paid; and

+    the procedure for applying for a change in any terms referred to in paragraphs (b) and (c) in accord­ance with section 734.3.

-    **(9)** Subsections 734(3) to (7) and sections 734.3, 734.5, 734.7, 734.8 and 736 apply, with any modifications that the circumstances require, in respect of a victim surcharge imposed under subsection (1) or (1.1) and, in particular,
+  **(7)** Subsections 734(3) to (7) and sections 734.3, 734.5, 734.7, 734.8 and 736 apply, with any modifications that the circumstances require, in respect of a victim surcharge imposed under this section and, in particular,

-  **(4)** Section 737 of the Act is amended by adding the following after subsection (9):
+    a reference in any of those provisions to "fine", other than in subsection 734.8(5), must be read as if it were a reference to "victim surcharge"; and

+    the notice provided under subsection (6) is deemed to be an order made under section 734.1.

-    **(10)** Subsections (1.1) and (5) to (6.2) apply to any offender who is sentenced for an offence under this Act or the `Controlled Drugs and Substances Act`, after the day on which those subsections come into force, regardless of whether or not the offence was committed before that day.
+  **(8)** Subsections (2.1) to (2.4) apply to any offender who is sentenced for an offence under this Act, the `Controlled Drugs and Substances Act` or the `Cannabis Act` that was committed after the day on which those subsections come into force.

 ### Section 302